MailTape/MailTape-v1/_posts/2021-04-18-Curved-Light.md

 Sarah: **"**Off of Myton & Ofofo's 2018 Ceremony album, this track never fails to groooove.
 Love the pairing of these tribal percussions withh these bouncing synths.
 Mytron & Ofofo cultivate a meld of psychedlic and club beats, you might put this one on repeat :)**"**

 ## [YOM](https://komosrecords.bandcamp.com/album/celebration)– Celebration
-Sarah: **"**Love the spiraling melodies in this track, they guide us into a plane of spiritual reflection.
-The track's minimal and classical tones make these harmonies seem extra worldly.
+Sarah: **"**This track comes off Paris-based YOM's newly released album, Celebration.
+Full of classical and jazz forms, the album pushes tracks into spiritual planes.
+The spiraling melodies in this track seem extra-worldly.
 Beautiful :)**"**

 <p id="outroduction">That's all for this morning!
 Thank you for spending your Sunday with us.
 Thank you to [Curved Light](https://curvedlight.bandcamp.com/) for his introspective and blissful selections and to our fantastic [Camille Célestin](https://camillecelestin.com/) for this episode's illustration!</p>